pantheon-systems/documentation/source/releasenotes/2024-03-26-terminus-github-action-sessions-cache.md

 Some technical details:

-- Session is encrypted using OpenSSL with AES-256 and PBKDF2 before being cached.
+- The session data is encrypted using OpenSSL with AES-256 and PBKDF2 before being cached.

-- Session is scoped to workflow run, meaning re-running same workflow will use existing cache (in case of a failure, etc) while new workflows create new session.
+- The session information is scoped to a workflow run, meaning re-running the same workflow will use existing cache (in case of a failure, etc) while new workflows create a new session.